-The government’s long delayed Childhood Obesity Strategy was finally published in mid-August – and immediately ran into a barrage of criticism.
+The government’s long delayed Childhood Obesity Plan was finally published in mid-August 2016 – and immediately ran into a barrage of criticism.

 - Jamie Oliver, the TV chef and food campaigner, said he was ‘in shock’ at the ‘disappointing plan.’

 - Conservative MP Dr Sarah Wollaston, who chairs the House of Commons Health Committee, said it was ‘really disappointing’ that whole sections from the original draft strategy had been dropped.

 - Mike Coupe, Chief Executive of Sainsbury’s, said there should be a tougher regime than that proposed in the strategy, including compulsory targets for reducing sugar.

 So what is the strategy – and what is our verdict?

 Let’s start by looking at what isn’t in the strategy, as that is what many health professionals are focusing on.
 There are: